longnca/longnca/README.md

 - 💬 Ask me about anything related to chemistry, if I don't know the answer, I will Google it. :)
 - 📫 How to reach me: nlonguk@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera:
+- ⚡ Fun facts: addicted to coffee :coffee:, obsessed with books :books:, and fanatic about photography :camera: